rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-glossary/index.md

 ### Group cooldown

 The length of time that must pass before a scaling group can be scaled up or down again.
-The purpose is to prevent events from triggering a policy execution before the requisite build time for creating servers in process because of a previous policy execution.
+The cooldown prevents events from triggering a new policy execution before server builds initiated by a previous policy execution complete.

 ### Health monitor